1981 Masters (snooker)

-The 1981 Masters (officially the 1981 Benson & Hedges Masters) was a professional non-ranking snooker tournament that took place from Tuesday 27 January to Sunday 1 February 1981 at the Wembley Conference Centre in London, England.
-The number of invited players had been raised to 12, which saw Steve Davis make his Masters debut and a rise in prize money.
-With the increase in the number of players the tournament was extended from 5 days to 6, with a Sunday finish.
+The 1981 Masters (officially the 1981 Benson & Hedges Masters) was a professional non-ranking snooker tournament that took place from 27 January to 1 February 1981 at the Wembley Conference Centre in London, England.
+It was organised by representatives of the sponsors, cigarette brand Benson & Hedges, and sanctioned by the World Professional Billiards and Snooker Association.
+Twelve players were invited to participate, including debutants Steve Davis and Kirk Stevens.